Eileen Gray: Architecture

 In 2013, The Observer critic Rowan Moore called it an “act of naked phallocracy” by a man asserting “his dominion, like a urinating dog, over the territory”, the nature of this "spasm of comic brutality" being "hotly debated" as "an act of vandalism... infringement of the original architect's intellectual property... a bravura improvement" or "just plain snobbery and sexism".
-One of the murals, titled Three Women, is Le Corbusier's response to Gray's use of desire and femininity in her work.
+One of the murals, titled Three Women, might be Le Corbusier's response to Gray's use of desire and femininity in her work.
 The content of the painting (three feminine figures intertwined) could be a reference to Gray's bisexuality.

-Owners of E-1027 include Marie-Louise Schelbert, a friend of Corbusier's, and Heinz Peter Kägi.
+Other owners of E-1027 included Marie-Louise Schelbert, a friend of Corbusier's, and Heinz Peter Kägi.
 Architect Renaud Barrés is the current owner.

 E-1027 was also the setting for many tragedies.
 In 1965, Le Corbusier died of a heart attack shortly after swimming at the beach located nearby.
 In 1996, Heinz Peter Kägi, Marie-Louise Schelbert's gynecologist, was stabbed to death during an altercation with two men in the living room.